mehtasanchit/mehtasanchit/README.md

 ### 🧠 Currently Working On

-[**HindBrain**](https://github.com/mehtasanchit/HindBrain) — An app  to store Your Important YouTube videos Articles and Twitter threads for organized learning.
+[**HindBrain**](https://github.com/mehtasanchit/HindBrain) — An app to store your important YouTube videos, articles, and Twitter threads for organized learning.
 🔧 Built with: **MERN Stack** (MongoDB, Express, React, Node.js), **TypeScript**, **TailwindCSS**